thomasclarke1969/documentation/client/websockets/change-packet.md

 * **Conversation.participants**: participants can be added or removed
 * **Conversation.metadata**: Metadata keys can be set or deleted
-* **Message.recipient_status**: Recipient status is updated as delivery and read receipts are received
 * **Conversation.last_message**: The ID for the Message is provided each time a new Message becomes the most recent Message
 * **Conversation.unread_message_count**: Any time a Conversation's unread message count changes, you will be notified

-Any field of an Identity object other than the `user_id` field may change.
+* **Message.recipient_status**: Recipient status is updated as delivery and read receipts are received
+* **Identity.XXX**: Most properties of the Identity object may be updated via the Platform API, resulting in a Change packet sent over WebSocket.

-Note that it is common to receive multiple Layer Patch Operations in a single Change Packet, resulting in multiple changes to a properties.
+Note that it is common to receive multiple Layer Patch Operations in a single Change Packet, resulting in multiple changes to an Object's properties.

 ### Add/Replace Participants Example

+Note that the Add operation provides both the ID of the user to add, as well as a Basic Identity in case that Identity Object has not been cached.

+The Remove operation simply provides the ID of the user to remove from the `participants` array.

+Both options are supported within the Layer Patch format.

 ```json
 {